 Justine is Senior Research Fellow at the Centre for Public Christianity.
 She worked at Fairfax Digital before completing her doctorate in Cultural Studies at Macquarie University.
 She speaks and writes about freedom and individualism, the body as a project, and other trends in contemporary culture.

-Richard is a part-time Research Fellow at the Centre for Public Christianity.
+Richard is a philosopher of religion and a part-time Research Fellow at the Centre for Public Christianity.
 He is also Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology, and part of the Understanding and Answering Islam team for Ravi Zacharias International Ministries.
-He speaks regularly on religious belief, understanding and engaging with Islam, and occasionally on the ethics of sport.
+He teaches critical thinking at SMBC and speaks regularly on ethics, worldview, world religions, and (sometimes) sport.

 Barney is a part-time Senior Fellow at the Centre for Public Christianity, based in Melbourne.
 He wrote for The Age for 32 years, the last 12 as Religion Editor.
 He also serves as media advisor to the Anglican Primate, Melbourne Archbishop Philip Freier.
 He speaks often on faith and secularism, the media, and music.